bellodox/Bankout/doc/Rules.md

 ### Hand limit

-- **Limit:** Maximum of 3 cards in hand (Q, K, X only).
+- **Limit:** Maximum of 2 cards in hand (Q, K, X only).
-- **Enforcement:** If adding a card would push you above 3, immediately choose which card(s) to discard back to 3.
-If no choice is made (e.g., timer/invalid), discard by pre-agreed default (commonly the oldest).
+- **Enforcement:** If adding a card would push you above 2, immediately choose which card(s) to discard back to 2.
+If no choice is made (e.g., timer/invalid), discard by pre-agreed default (commally the oldest).

 ### Discard and reshuffle